7 Great National Park Destinations for Spring Break

 4. Grand Canyon National Park, Arizona

 If your kids have never seen the Grand Canyon, spring break is one of the best times to go.
 Summer heat can be brutal, but in March and April, it’s pleasantly cool and far less crowded.
-Most trails are open, and the rim views are just as jaw-dropping as you’d expect.
+Most trails are open, and the rim views are just as spectacular as you’d expect.

 Families can hike short sections of the Rim Trail, bike the Greenway, or take a ranger-led program that brings the park’s history and geology to life for kids.
 You can walk on a glass skywalk to literally stand over the Canyon, take a mule ride, and experience the Grand Canyon by IMAX.
 The Grand Canyon Railway from Williams, Arizona, is another family favorite.
 It’s scenic, entertaining, and makes getting there part of the adventure.